Monthly Industry Report

 Primary Sources

-- • American Gaming Association - Commercial gaming revenue tracker ($64.3B through October)
+- • American Gaming Association - Super Bowl LX forecast ($1.76B), lifetime industry revenue data

-- • UK Gambling Commission - Cross-selling ban guidance and enforcement actions
+- • UK Gambling Commission - Cross-selling ban guidance, LCCP requirements

-- • CDC Gaming Reports - Betfred £825K fine and AML enforcement coverage
+- • CDC Gaming Reports - UK regulatory developments, enforcement actions

 Market Intelligence & Analytics